vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/session-state-cache-sbdg/index.md

 ### Add the Spring Boot for Apache Geode Dependency
-To allow the application to work with Tanzu GemFire and utilize the Spring Boot for Apache Geode dependency, add the following dependency information (the example code uses Gradle)
+To allow the application to work with VMware GemFire and utilize the Spring Boot for Apache Geode dependency, add the following dependency information (the example code uses Gradle)

 **Gradle**
 ```groovy